Deloitte in the news

 We start by discussing Deloitte’s position on AI–where are they up to as a ‘Big Four’ consultancy firm, and what are their key goals for AI in the short- and long-term?
-David shares this thoughts:
+David shares

 But the scope for AI is not just client-focused, David continues:

 As a firm with innovation at its heart, we plan on leveraging the breakthroughs in AI internally as well.
 This will help augment the intelligence and productivity of our workforce, enabling us to innovate our offerings and enhance the value we provide to clients.

 David explains the advantages that alliances provide Deloitte within the marketplace:

 “We’re always on the lookout for promising technologies that augment the scope of our automation, engagement, and insights offerings.
 Our alliances with firms like IBM around technologies like Watson enable us to provide well-rounded cognitive applications to our clients using best-in-class technologies and platforms.
 In conjunction with our proprietary algorithms and deep industry knowledge, we are able to provide industry-specific solutions to clients, efficiently and at scale”.

 Like with all emerging technologies, the road to implementation of AI is not necessarily a smooth one.
 Interestingly David says that the “perception that AI is a technology of the future” is a challenge